-West Berkshire District Council Permit Scheme Order 2022
+West Berkshire District Council Permit Scheme Order 2025

 The West Berkshire District Council Permit Scheme Order 2017 was made on the 28th of July 2017 and came into force on 1st of September 2017.
 That order gave effect to the West Berkshire Council Permit Scheme.
+A variation order was subsequently made on 22nd March 2022 and came into force on 1st May 2022.

-West Berkshire District Council ("the Permit Authority") acting as the local highway authority now wishes to amend the West Berkshire Permit Scheme as set out in this variation order.
+West Berkshire District Council ("the Permit Authority") acting as the local highway authority now wishes to amend the West Berkshire District Council Permit Scheme as set out in this variation order.